Common Names

 Clinical Summary

-A modified version known as Dan Zhi XYS or Jia Wei XYS was developed with two additional herbs with cooling properties, Cortex Moutan (Mu Dan Pi) and Fructus Gardeniae (Zhi Zi).
+A modified version known as Dan Zhi XYS or Jia Wei XYS was developed with two additional herbs with cooling properties: Cortex Moutan (Mu Dan Pi) and Fructus Gardeniae (Zhi Zi).
 This formulation is used both in China and Japan to manage symptoms such as mood, anxiety, fatigue, and insomnia associated with climacteric syndrome.
 Jia Wei XYS is also the most prescribed product for breast cancer patients according to the Taiwan health insurance research database (1).
 In addition, a large retrospective study found that Jia Wei XYS was frequently utilized (nearly a third of all herbal prescriptions) by breast cancer patients treated with tamoxifen.
-The authors reported notable reductions in the risk of endometrial cancer along with improvements in tamoxifen-induced side effects although improvements affected by Jia Wei XYS were statistically non-significant (2).
+The authors reported notable reductions in the risk of endometrial cancer along with statistically non-significant improvements in tamoxifen-induced side effects (2).
+Improvements including enhanced short-term efficacy of solid tumor treatment and reductions in nausea and vomiting and depression were also observed with the modified XYS/chemotherapy compared to chemotherapy alone, in breast cancer patients (27).
+Another study of cervical cancer patients in Taiwan reported reduction in mortality rate and improvement in survival probability with adjunctive use of Jia Wei XYS (25).
+This formula has also been positively correlated with reduced risk of dementia (26); and lower surgical rates in patients with dyfunctional uterine bleeding (31).

 Below are the major symptoms for which XYS and Jia Wei XYS are prescribed along with current clinical evidence.